-- The transitional provisions given in SIC 25 have not been given in Ind AS 12, since all transitional provisions related to Ind ASs, wherever considered appropriate, have been included in Ind AS 101, First-time Adoption of Indian Accounting Standards corresponding to IFRS 1, First-time Adoption of International Financial Reporting Standards.
+- 1 The transitional provisions given in SIC 25 have not been given in Ind AS 12, since all transitional provisions related to Ind ASs, wherever considered appropriate, have been included in Ind AS 101, First-time Adoption of Indian Accounting Standards corresponding to IFRS 1, First-time Adoption of International Financial Reporting Standards.

-- Different terminology is used, as used in existing laws eg, the term 'balance sheet' is used instead of 'Statement of financial position' and 'Statement of profit and loss' is used instead of 'Statement of comprehensive income'.
+- 2 Different terminology is used, as used in existing laws eg, the term 'balance sheet' is used instead of 'Statement of financial position' and 'Statement of profit and loss' is used instead of 'Statement of comprehensive income'.
 Words 'approved for issue' have been used instead of 'authorised for issue' in the context of financial statements considered for the purpose of events after the reporting period.

-- Requirements regarding presentation of tax expense (income) in the separate income statement, where separate income statement is presented, have been deleted.
+- 3 Requirements regarding presentation of tax expense (income) in the separate income statement, where separate income statement is presented, have been deleted.
 This change is consequential to the removal of option regarding the two statement approach in Ind AS 1.
 Ind AS 1 requires that the components of profit or loss and components of other comprehensive income shall be presented as a part of the statement of profit and loss.

-- The following paragraph numbers appear as 'Deleted' in IAS 12.
+- 4 The following paragraph numbers appear as 'Deleted' in IAS 12.
 In order to maintain consistency with paragraph numbers of IAS 12, the paragraph numbers are retained in Ind AS 12:

 - (i) paragraph 3

 - (ii) paragraph 32

 - (iii) paragraph 50

 - (iv) paragraph 61

 - (v) paragraphs 62(b) and (d)

 - (vi) paragraph 69

 - (vii) paragraph 70

 - (viii) paragraph 77A

 - (ix) paragraph 81(b)

 - (x) paragraph 83

-- As a consequence of not allowing fair value model in Ind AS 40, paragraphs 51C-51D have been deleted and the following paragraphs have been modified in Ind AS 12: - (i) paragraph 20 - (ii) paragraph 51E - Paragraph 68(a) has been modified as a consequence of different accounting treatment of bargain purchase gain in Ind AS 103, Business Combinations, in comparison to IFRS 3, Business Combination. - Paragraph 33 of Ind AS 12 has been modified due to not allowing the option of deducting specified grant from the cost of the related asset as in Ind AS 20.
+- 5 As a consequence of not allowing fair value model in Ind AS 40, paragraphs 51C- 51D have been deleted and the following paragraphs have been modified in Ind AS 12: - (i) paragraph 20 - (ii) paragraph 51E - Paragraph 68(a) has been modified as a consequence of different accounting treatment 6 of bargain purchase gain in Ind AS 103, Business Combinations, in comparison to IFRS 3, Business Combination. - Omitted 7 - Paragraphs 89 to 98D and 98F of IAS 12 related to effective date have not been 8 included in Ind AS 12 as these are not relevant in Indian context.
+However, in order to maintain consistency with paragraph numbers of IAS 12, these paragraph numbers are retained in Ind AS 12.